OceanographyforEveryone/OpenCTD/README.md

 ### 5.0 Build Instructions

 *We are continously updating and improving OpenCTD prototypes.
 These instuctions are subject to change.
 Please read through the entire guide before you make any irreversible changes to the hardware.
-Most manufacturers will consider the warranty void once you being soldering.*
+Most manufacturers will consider the warranty void once you begin soldering.*

 **Important note about power consumption:** All sourced modules are rated to work at 3.3V, however, when two or more are running simultaneously, the 3.3V output on most Arduinos yield inconsistent results and the SD card reader may not function at all.
 We recommend powering the entire system with a minimum of 3.7V.
 On standard Arduino's, the 5V output should be used.
-On the Qduino, VCC with a 3.7V battery is sufficient.
+On the Qduino Mini, VCC with a 3.7V battery is sufficient. **_You can save yourself a lot of headache if you make sure the LiPo battery is fully charged and leave it connected to the Qduino Mini throughout the build._**

 **_We strongly encourage you to test all the components one by one on a breadboard before soldering modules together.
 If you're planning to build multiple CTDs, we recommend that you use a dedicated Qduino, with header pins, for breadboard testing._**